 Description

-(1) an overview of some of the main aims, assumptions, and commitments of cognitive linguistics.
+This course represents a general introduction to theoretical linguistics known as cognitive linguistics.
+It consists of three parts:(1) an overview of some of the main aims, assumptions, and commitments of cognitive linguistics.
 Based on these philosophical backgrounds, the other two parts focus on the two best-developed research frameworks in cognitive linguistics:

-(3) cognitive approach to grammar (structure).
+(2) cognitive semantics (meaning), and (3) cognitive approach to grammar (structure).

 Reading list